Morocco: Foundation and dynasties

 After a period of political fragmentation and conflict during the decline of the Saadi dynasty, Morocco was finally reunited by the Alawi sultan al-Rashid in the late 1660s, who took Fez in 1666 and Marrakesh in 1668.
 The 'Alawis succeeded in stabilising their position, and while the kingdom was smaller than previous ones in the region, it remained quite wealthy.
 Against the opposition of local tribes Ismail Ibn Sharif (1672–1727) began to create a unified state.
 With his Riffian army, he re-occupied Tangier from the English who had abandoned it in 1684 and drove the Spanish from Larache in 1689.
 The Portuguese abandoned Mazagão, their last territory in Morocco, in 1769.
 However, the siege of Melilla against the Spanish ended in defeat in 1775.

-Morocco was the first nation to recognise the fledgling United States as an independent nation in 1777.
-In the beginning of the American Revolution, American merchant ships in the Atlantic Ocean were subject to attacks by other fleets.
+Morocco was the first nation to recognise the fledgling United States of America as an independent nation in 1777, only a year after the country's founding.
+In the beginning of the American Revolution, American merchant ships in the Atlantic Ocean were subject to attacks by other fleets from the Barbary corsairs.
 On 20 December 1777, Morocco's Sultan Mohammed III declared that American merchant ships would be under the protection of the sultanate and could thus enjoy safe passage.
 The 1786 Moroccan–American Treaty of Friendship stands as the United States' oldest unbroken friendship treaty.